463 total views, 8 views today

 Procrastination is a well-known phenomenon in the academic environment, but most of the time the only ones concerned about this issue are the teachers.
 The vast majority of procrastinating students not only delay their academic duties but also transform procrastination into a joking matter and postpone their home chores, as well as work duties.

-The survey of Psychiatric Association has shown the following statistics:
+A survey of Psychiatric Association has revealed that: that:

 - 60% of procrastinators are male students;